YTread Logo

 hard

 One of my favorite words.
-It smells like wet concrete.
+It smells like wet cement.
 It's like just when it starts to rain that smell of wet cement that represents childhood and riding a bike.
-That's how it smells, it smells pretty good.
-So, since the clay is hot, listen to that.
-It's turning into a beautiful white clay so I'm using. my hands here to try to squash this So what I find really interesting about this recipe is that and much of the media This is portrayed as something of a very, very desperate desperate measure Understandably, but what I think is more interesting is that there is actually a history of eating this not only during
+That's what it smells like, it smells pretty good.
+So because the clay is hot listen to that.
+It's turning into a beautiful white clay, so I'm using I have my hands here to try to squish this.
+So what I find really interesting about this recipe is that and a lot of the media.
+This comes across as very, very desperate.
+It's understandable, but what I think is more interesting is.

 times

+of famine but as a supplement for pregnant women.
 Absolutely fascinating.
-It makes absolute sense.
+It makes a lot of sense.
 Now that I have this paste, I still have chunks of clay in there.
 So now let's refine it further.
-So what I have here is a plastic bucket that I've cleaned up.
+What I have here is a plastic bucket that I cleaned.
 This is food grade.
 I just bought it at my local bakery.
-I'm going to take an old cloth napkin and place it on top and this will be my type of filter.
-Take some string wrap it around the top and to get even tighter I'm going to use a stick and sort of a winch now I want this to be really really tight because this is going to be the filter that I'm going to process my Play on like so than take handfuls of this and just rub it in.
+I'm going to use an old cloth napkin and place it on top and this will be my type of filter.
+Take some yarn and wrap it around the top.

-Now, I found a blog post that said it was ten parts clay down to about one part salt and one part margarine which doesn't seem quite right to me because it sounds like a lot of salt, but this is clay after all.
-It's probably pretty soft, but one part seems like a lot, but anyway, I'm going to add about a half teaspoon of salt and two teaspoons of melted margarine.
+It's probably pretty soft, but some seems like a lot, but anyway, I'm going to add about half a teaspoon of salt and two teaspoons of melted margarine.
 Stir everything.
-I have a baking dish here lined with parchment paper traditionally these would be placed on a cloth like sheet and allowed to dry in the sun but I'm going to speed things up and get it right in my oven let's go ahead and shape our cookies let's put a tablespoon and then just spread it out in a circle.
+Here I have a baking dish lined with parchment paper, traditionally these would be placed on a cloth like a sheet and left to dry in the sun, but I'm going to speed things up and do it in my oven.
+Okay, let's go ahead and shape our cookies, put a tablespoon on it and then just spread it out. in a circle So with a big heaping tablespoon I'm going to put them in a 350 degree oven and bake them for about 20 minutes until they're hard.

-So a big heaping tablespoon.
-I'm going to put them in a 350 degree oven and bake them for about 20 minutes until hard.
 But we don't want them to be too firm.
-Alright, see you in a bit!
-All good!
-So I came back and here are my clay or dirt cookies.
-As you can see here, if this one was a little too thin, it got baked a bit.
-So what I found was at 350 degrees for the thickness of the clay I applied it was a little too hot.
-So I lowered the temp to 300 degrees and cooked them for about 20 minutes and it seemed to work better.
+Well, see you in a bit!
+Very good!
+So I'm back and here are my mud or dirt cookies.
+As you can see here, if this one was too thin, it was baked a little too long.
+So what I found was at 350 degrees for the thickness of the clay I applied, it was a little too hot.
+So I reduced the temperature to 300 degrees and cooked them for about 20 minutes and it seemed to work better.
+There was still some cracking, but not as bad as this, so I made sure not to overbake them.

-There was still a bit of cracking, but not as bad as this, so I made sure not to overbake them.
-In the BBC video where the reporter actually tastes them, he said they had the texture of chocolate, firm and snappy but not as hard as if you were, you know, biting into a rock.
-This is what it looks like in the background and let me break it down for you.
-This is how it looks there.
+In the BBC video where the journalist tries them, he said they had the texture of chocolate, firm and crunchy but not as hard as if you were, you know, biting into a rock.
+Here's what it looks like at the bottom and let me break it down for you.
+This is what it looks like there.
 It doesn't have any smell.
-So let's go ahead and give it a try.
+So let's go ahead and try it.
 Here we go.
 Itadakimasu!
 Wow!
-It's kind of an amazing reaction: every drop of saliva in your mouth is instantly absorbed by the clay.
+It's an amazing reaction: every drop of saliva that enters your mouth is instantly absorbed by the clay.
+It is a little salty, both from the salt and the added margarine;

 galette